 To understand this confirmation criterion, it may be helpful to schematize the “jumping together” that occurred in the case of Newton’s law of universal gravitation, Whewell’s exemplary case of consilience.
 On Whewell’s view, Newton used the form of inference Whewell characterized as “discoverers’ induction” in order to reach his universal gravitation law, the inverse-square law of attraction.
 Part of this process is portrayed in book III of the Principia, where Newton listed a number of “propositions.”
 These propositions are empirical laws that are inferred from certain “phenomena” (which are described in the preceding section of book III).
 The first such proposition or law is that “the forces by which the circumjovial planets are continually drawn off from rectilinear motions, and retained in their proper orbits, tend to Jupiter’s centre; and are inversely as the squares of the distances of the places of those planets from that centre.”
 The result of another, separate induction from the phenomena of “planetary motion” is that “the forces by which the primary planets are continually drawn off from rectilinear motions, and retained in their proper orbits, tend to the sun; and are inversely as the squares of the distances of the places of those planets from the sun’s centre.”
 Newton saw that these laws, as well as other results of a number of different inductions, coincided in postulating the existence of an inverse-square attractive force as the cause of various classes of phenomena.
 According to Whewell, Newton saw that these inductions “leap to the same point;” i.e., to the same law.
 Newton was then able to bring together inductively (or “colligate”) these laws, and facts of other kinds of events (e.g., the class of events known as “falling bodies”), into a new, more general law, namely the universal gravitation law: “All bodies attract each other with a force of gravity which is inverse as the squares of the distances.”
 By seeing that an inverse-square attractive force provided a cause for different classes of events—for satellite motion, planetary motion, and falling bodies—Newton was able to perform a more general induction, to his universal law.

 What Newton found was that these different kinds of phenomena—including circumjovial orbits, planetary orbits, as well as falling bodies—share an essential property, namely the same cause.
 What Newton did, in effect, was to subsume these individual “event kinds” into a more general natural kind comprised of sub-kinds sharing a kind essence, namely being caused by an inverse-square attractive force.
 Consilience of event kinds therefore results in causal unification.
 More specifically, it results in unification of natural kind categories based on a shared cause.
 Phenomena that constitute different event kinds, such as “planetary motion,” “tidal activity,” and “falling bodies,” were found by Newton to be members of a unified, more general kind, “phenomena caused to occur by an inverse-square attractive force of gravity” (or, “gravitational phenomena”).
 In such cases, according to Whewell, we learn that we have found a “vera causa,” or a “true cause,” i.e., a cause that really exists in nature, and whose effects are members of the same natural kind (see 1860a, p.
 191).
 Moreover, by finding a cause shared by phenomena in different sub-kinds, we are able to colligate all the facts about these kinds into a more general causal law.
 Whewell claimed that “when the theory, by the concurrences of two indications … has included a new range of phenomena, we have, in fact, a new induction of a more general kind, to which the inductions formerly obtained are subordinate, as particular cases to a general population” (1858b, 96).
 He noted that consilience is the means by which we effect the successive generalization that constitutes the advancement of science (1847, II, 74).
-(For more on consilience and its relation to realism, see Snyder 2005 and Snyder 2006.
+(For early discussions of consilience see Laudan 1971 and, especially, Hesse 1968 and Hesse 1971; for more on consilience and its relation to realism and natural kinds, see Snyder 2005 and Snyder 2006.
 On consilience and classification, see Quinn, 2017.
 For more on Whewell and scientific kinds, see Cowles 2016.)

 Whewell discussed a further, related test of a theory’s truth: namely, “coherence.”
 In the case of true theories, Whewell claimed, “the system becomes more coherent as it is further extended.
 The elements which we require for explaining a new class of facts are already contained in our system….In false theories, the contrary is the case” (1858b, 91).
 Coherence occurs when we are able to extend our hypothesis to colligate a new class of phenomena without ad hoc modification of the hypothesis.
 When Newton extended his theory regarding an inverse-square attractive force, which colligated facts of planetary motion and lunar motion, to the class of “tidal activity,” he did not need to add any new suppositions to the theory in order to colligate correctly the facts about particular tides.
 On the other hand, Whewell explained, when phlogiston theory, which colligated facts about the class of phenomena “chemical combination,” was extended to colligate the class of phenomena “weight of bodies,” it was unable to do so without an ad hoc and implausible modification (namely, the assumption that phlogiston has “negative weight”) (see 1858b, 92–3).
 Thus coherence can be seen as a type of consilience that happens over time; indeed, Whewell remarked that these two criteria—consilience and coherence—“are, in fact, hardly different” (1858b, 95).

 A particularly intriguing aspect of Whewell’s philosophy of science is his claim that empirical science can reach necessary truths.
-Explaining this apparently contradictory claim was considered by Whewell to be the “ultimate problem” of philosophy (Morrison 1997).
-Whewell explained it by reference to his antithetical epistemology.
+Explaining this apparently contradictory claim was considered by Whewell to be the “ultimate problem” of philosophy (see the important paper by Morrison 1997).
+Whewell accounted for it by reference to his antithetical epistemology.
 Necessary truths are truths which can be known a priori; they can be known in this way because they are necessary consequences of ideas which are a priori.
 They are necessary consequences in the sense of being analytic consequences.
 Whewell explicitly rejected Kant’s claim that necessary truths are synthetic.
 Using the example “7 + 8 = 15,” Whewell claimed that “we refer to our conceptions of seven, of eight, and of addition, and as soon as we possess the conceptions distinctly, we see that the sum must be 15.”
 That is, merely by knowing the meanings of “seven,” and “eight,” and “addition,” we see that it follows necessarily that “7 + 8 = 15” (1848, 471).